Salmoncon XVIII, 2023

 Fees

 No fees are charged for the event other than camping fees for staying overnight at Valley Camp.
 Donations are accepted and are especially encouraged so as to help cover the operating costs of Valley Camp.
-Due co Covid, this has been an especially lean year for them.
 A donation mailbox is located at the Group shelter.

 Overnight Camping